Welcome

 The company discussions in this article are solely intended to illustrate the application of our investment approach and is not to be considered a recommendation by Jensen.
 Our views expressed herein are subject to change and should not be construed as a recommendation or offer to buy or sell any security and are not designed or intended as a basis or determination for making any investment decision for any security.
 Our discussions should not be construed as an indication that an investment in a security has been or will be profitable, or that the investment recommendations or decisions we make in the future will be profitable or will equal the investment performance of any security discussed herein.

 Past performance is no guarantee of future results.
-The information contained herein represents management’s current expectation of how the Jensen Quality Growth, Quality Value, and Global Quality Growth Strategies will continue to be operated in the near term; however, management’s plans and policies in this respect may change in the future.
+The information contained herein represents management’s current expectation of how the Jensen Quality Growth, Quality Mid Cap, and Global Quality Growth Strategies will continue to be operated in the near term; however, management’s plans and policies in this respect may change in the future.
 In particular, (i) policies and approaches to portfolio monitoring, risk management, and asset allocation may change in the future without notice and (ii) economic, market and other conditions could cause the strategies and accounts invested in the strategies to deviate from stated investment objectives, guidelines, and conclusions stated herein.

 Certain information contained in this material represents or is based upon forward-looking statements, which can be identified by the use of terminology such as “may”, “will”, “should”, “expect”, “anticipate”, “target”, “project”, “estimate”, “intend”, “continue”, or “believe” or the negatives thereof or other variations thereon or comparable terminology.
 Due to various risks and uncertainties, actual events or results or the actual performance of a client account may differ materially from those reflected or contemplated in such forward-looking statements.